Powered by SchoolDash

 Castle Way, Barton Seagrave, Kettering NN15 6SW

-Particular strengths include Environment, Disadvantaged pupils, Progress and Attainment.
-Relative weaknesses include Representation, Attendance, Finances and Sixth form.
+Particular strengths include Disadvantaged pupils, Environment, Progress and Admissions.
+Relative weaknesses include Finances and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.